itesla/PSM/README.md

 This is a clean way to get rid of the error, as no modification is needed in the parent `pom.xml`.

-Another solutions are possible: check http://stackoverflow.com/questions/6352208/how-to-solve-plugin-execution-not-covered-by-lifecycle-configuration-for-sprin
+Other solutions are possible: check http://stackoverflow.com/questions/6352208/how-to-solve-plugin-execution-not-covered-by-lifecycle-configuration-for-sprin